· Updated · By Ryan Solberg, Broker #BK3354351

 The Sun Belt Recovery Is Orlando's Story

-National forecasters note Sun Belt markets are recovering faster than the coasts.
-That's exactly where Orlando sits.
-Population growth here isn't slowing — it's structural.
+National forecasters note Sun Belt markets have held up better than the coasts through the rate-shock period, and that's consistent with what I'm seeing on the ground.
+Population growth in Central Florida isn't slowing — it's structural.
 UCF, the Medical City at Lake Nona, the expansion of Orlando Health and AdventHealth, the continued draw of theme park and tourism employment — these aren't temporary demand drivers.

 Zoning reform and construction innovation can help at the margins, but Central Florida's undersupply relative to household formation is a years-long problem, not a quarters-long one.
-Buyers who wait for prices to correct meaningfully in the core Orlando markets have been waiting since 2019.
+Buyers who have been waiting for prices to correct meaningfully in the core Orlando markets have largely been waiting in vain since 2019.

 Buy where the numbers work.
 The market's not broken — it just requires more precision than it did when rates were 3%.